On Signed Network Games with Binary Actions: Model

-\begin{remark} In \cite{arditti2024robust}, the notion of improvement path (I-path) was introduced along with the related notions of I-reachability, I-invariance, and I-stability.
-Specifically, a length-$l$ I-path is a $(l+1)$-tuple of strategy profiles $(x^{(0)},x^{(1)},\ldots x^{(l)})$ such that for every $k=1,2,\ldots, l$ there exists a player $i_k$ in $\mc V$ such that \be x^{(k)}_{-i_k}=x^{(k-1)}_{-i_k}\,, \qquad u_{i_k}(x^{(k)})>u_{i_k}(x^{(k-1)}) \,.\ee Notice that, if the action space of every player is binary, as is our case, then condition \eqref{eq:Ipath} implies condition \eqref{eq:BRpath}, so that every I-path is also a BR-path, but not necessarily vice versa.
-As a consequence, every (globally) I-reachable set of strategy profiles is (globally) BR-reachable.
-Conversely, every BR-invariant set of strategy profiles is I-invariant, but not vice versa: e.g., every non-strict Nash equilibrium is I-invariant but not BR-invariant.
-On the other hand, neither global I-stability implies global BR-stability nor vice versa: e.g., for the SNC game of Example \ref{ex:onelink} with $\alpha=0$, the set of Nash equilibria $\mc N$ is globally I-stable but not globally BR-stable. \end{remark}
+\begin{remark} In our previous work \cite{arditti2024robust}, the notion of improvement path (I-path) was introduced along with the related notions of I-reachability, I-invariance, and I-stability.
+Specifically, a length-$l$ I-path is a $(l+1)$-tuple of \tcb{action profile}s $(x^{(0)},x^{(1)},\ldots x^{(l)})$ such that for every $k=1,2,\ldots, l$ there exists a player $i_k$ in $\mc V$ such that \be x^{(k)}_{-i_k}=x^{(k-1)}_{-i_k}\,, \qquad u_{i_k}(x^{(k)})>u_{i_k}(x^{(k-1)}) \,.\ee Notice that, if the action space of every player is binary, as is our case, then condition \eqref{eq:Ipath} implies condition \eqref{eq:BRpath}, so that every I-path is also a BR-path, but not necessarily vice versa.
+As a consequence, every (globally) BR-reachable set of \tcb{action profile}s is (globally) BR-reachable.
+Conversely, every BR-invariant set of \tcb{action profile}s is I-invariant, but not vice versa: e.g., every non-strict Nash equilibrium is I-invariant but not BR-invariant.
+On the other hand, neither I-stability implies BR-stability nor vice versa: e.g., for the {\black SNG} of Example \ref{ex:onelink} with $\alpha=0$, \tcb{the set $\mc N$} is globally I-stable but not BR-stable. \end{remark}